-The Bissell CleanView 9595 is a simple upright and doesn’t have much in terms of features for handling different floor types.
+The CleanView 9595 is a simple upright and doesn’t have much in terms of features for handling different floor types.
 Just being able to raises and lower the cleaner head is not enough.
-That’s why it failed spectacularly with all debris types on a bare floor.
+That’s why it failed spectacularly with all debris types like cat hair on a bare floor.

-Now, the best way to handle larger debris with an upright like this is to simply use the hose with the extension wand and pick up the larger pieces.
-For the smaller debris, you either need to just get a broom or get a vacuum that is meant for bare floors.
+Now, the best way to handle larger debris with an upright like this is to simply use the hose with the wand extension and pick up the larger pieces.
+For the smaller debris like pet hair, you either need to just get a broom or get a vacuum that is meant for bare floors.

 Uprights aren’t as versatile as stick vacuums or canister vacuums since the cleaner head is permanently integrated into the vacuum, and the most you can do is use an attachment on the hose.
 Stick vacuums, such as the Shark ION F80 or Dyson V10, come with cleaner heads designed for bare floors and you can swap them out for other attachments.
 The Shark ION F80 has a unique cleaner head that includes two brushrolls and can seamlessly switch between carpet and bare floors.